Robert S. Hunter, “Lament”, original digital print for Focal Point 2020

 Introducing Focal Point:

 Computer software has forever expanded ways for artists to capture and produce their work.
 MFA celebrates this exhibition by examining the artistic use of all digital media.
 Eligible entries may be either 2-D or 3-D image-based work that is created and/or produced through the use of software (whether purchased or artist created) and includes, but is not limited to digitally produced: photography, graphic design, painting, video and non-film projection.
-Please visit the exhibition website for additional information.
-Works selected will be exhibited at MFA’s Circle Gallery in Annapolis, Maryland from January 24 to February 23, 2019.
-The show chair for this exhibition is Kate Stillwell and Wil Scott.
+Works selected will be exhibited at MFA’s Circle Gallery in Annapolis, Maryland from January 23 to February 22, 2020.
+The show chair for this exhibition is Kate Stillwell and Emil Petruncio.